 Small businesses, particularly, are very vulnerable to these cases of employment liability claims which can cost you a fortune.
 There’s a risk in employing people but it’s a necessity to run your business.
 It’s a must to consider the need to purchase Employment Practices Liability Insurance to protect you from financial loss and damage to your company brand that employment claims may bring.

 EPLI or Employment Practices Liability Insurance is an insurance that protects your business from wrongful acts coming up from the process of employing people.
-Simply put, EPLI works when one of your employees complain that they had been violated at your hands or by other co-employee.
+Simply put, EPLI works when one of your employees complains that they had been violated at your hands or by another co-employee.
 It can cover your legal costs and settlements caused by events from the past and in the present.
 Also, aside from the fact that you can purchase it alone, EPLI can be bundled with a business owner’s policy.

 What does it cover?

-Research statistics show that out of five employers in the US, three of them will be sued by a prospective, current or former employee.
+Research statistics show that out of five employers in the US, three of them will be sued by a prospective, current, or former employee.
 While most lawsuits don’t have any grounds, a lot of the time and money is wasted on them.
 This is where EPLI comes into play.
 It provides protection from the following wrongful employment practices: